 Delhi is the capital city of India, it has many historical and religions monuments.
 Delhi is a very important destination on the Golden Triangle Tour.
-We have tried to compile some important tips for planning a two day Delhi tour.
-As there are so many monuments it becomes difficult to complete Delhi tour in a day, two days at least are required to explore Delhi and its monuments.
+We have tried to compile some important tips for planning a two days Delhi tour.
+As there are so many monuments it becomes difficult to complete Delhi tour in a day.
+At least 48 hours Delhi Tour are required to explore Delhi and its monuments.

 How to plan Old Delhi Tour?

 The old Delhi area is very congested in the day time as it still houses some of the very crowded markets of Delhi.
 If you are looking forward to do 2 days Delhi Tour and want to explore old Delhi then the first thing to remember is to start early.
 You have to be an early Bird, start your tour with a visit to regal Jama masjid, hire a rickshaw and go across the narrow and winding alleys of Old Delhi.

 Your Rickshaw Walla will enumerate so many stories and will show you some famous and well-known places of old Delhi on this rickshaw ride.
 Do visit the wholesale markets in the old Delhi area which will be really interesting especially to the foreigners.
 After the rickshaw ride go for the sightseeing of Red Fort which is just a stone throw away distance from here.

 Do lookout for the weekly closure date of the monument you are visiting as some of these are closed weekly, the monuments like Red Fort Akshardham Temple, Birla Temple, Lotus Temple, National Museum are closed on Monday.
 The zoological garden is closed on Friday.
 This is the list of Delhi monuments, their opening & closing time & their weekly closing Date.

 - Akshardham Temple timings– 9:30 am to 6:30 pm (Monday closed)